dxin16/temp-turner-rn/README.md

 Main remaining goals:
  - Implement graphics
-   - Move the visual indicators to the main screen
    - Work on Overall app appearance and style
  - Indication when target temp isn't reached